Migrate consumer G Suite mailboxes to Microsoft 365 or Office 365

 Step 5: Create a migration batch and start migrating Gmail mailboxes

-You use a migration batch to migrate groups of Gmail mailboxes to Office 365 at the same time.
-The batch consists of the Gmail mailboxes that you listed in the migration file in the previous Step 4: Connect Office 365 to Gmail.
+You use a migration batch to migrate groups of Gmail mailboxes to Microsoft 365 or Office 365 at the same time.
+The batch consists of the Gmail mailboxes that you listed in the migration file in the previous Step 4: Connect Microsoft 365 or Office 365 to Gmail.

-In the Office 365 admin center, navigate to Admin centers > Exchange.
+In the Microsoft 365 admin center, navigate to Admin centers > Exchange.

 In the Exchange admin center, go to Recipients > Migration.